 We all know brushing is important for great oral hygiene, but did you know flossing is just as important?
 Flossing gets plaque and food particles your toothbrush can’t reach, which improves the cleanliness of your teeth and reduces bad breath.
-When’s the best time to floss?
-How often should you floss?
-Will flossing really clean your teeth?
+But flossing with braces can be challenging.

 Benefits of Flossing